campus safety and security.

 • Assemble at one of the Evacuation Meeting Points listed earlier.
 After evacuating, stay with your co-workers/classmates so that Resident Assistants, Supervisors, and Faculty can determine if the building has been safely and completely evacuated.

-• Call 9-911 from a campus telephone or 911 from any other telephone, giving your name and location if you can not reach Campus Security or requested to do so by Campus Security.
+• Dial 9-911 from a campus telephone or 911 from any other phone, giving your name and location if you can not reach Campus Security or requested to do so by Campus Security.

 Hazardous Gas Leaks